-If you have overripe bananas sitting on your counter but are tired of making banana bread, bake up these Banana Nut Blondies instead.
+If you have overripe bananas sitting on your counter but are tired of making banana bread, bake up these Banana Blondies with nuts instead.
 They taste like banana bread in bar form and are a great on-the-go snack.

 Source: Adapted from Simply Recipes